Reid Park Zoo is Open! Here’s What You Need To Know.

 - The animals need social distancing, too.
 Animals who are more susceptible to human illnesses will have extra distancing barriers around their habitats for added protection.

 - Construction is underway for phase one of the Zoo’s 10 Year Master plan!
-The Cafe, Gift Shop, and Front Gate are closed for construction.
-Guests will enter the Zoo through a temporary entryway and will be able to find plenty of food and retail options at carts located throughout the Zoo.
-Plexiglass barriers at retail kiosks will provide protection for team members and guests and transactions will be limited to credit cards – no cash.
+The Front Gate is under construction.
+Please pardon our dust as we put the finishing touches on the new Welcome Plaza!
+The gift shop and Zoofari Cafe are open for business, and plexiglass barriers at retail kiosks will provide protection for team members and guests and transactions will be limited to credit cards – no cash.

 - Please stay home if you are not well.
 All Zoo employees are required to wear masks and will not be allowed to work if they are sick.
 Guests who are sick are also required to stay home and reschedule their visit for another time.